copyrite/LwotcMinimalText/XComGame.md

 * Entering Stasis will not remove damaging status effects, like poison, burning, or acid burning.

 ## Tactical Sense
-+3 defense per enemy you see, up to +15.
++3 defense per enemy in sight, up to +15.
 * Units visible at squadsight ranges do not confer bonus.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.
+* TODO: What's the visibility rule?

 ## Tandem Warheads
 Your explosive damage no longer suffers from falloff.